jdevfullstack-tutorials/github-for-non-code-writers/README.md

 - the `README` file is very important, it's the default display of your repo, so it serves as your page
-- this is also true when you turn to as a web page through GitHub Page
+- this is also true when you enabled GitHub Pages

 <kbd><img src="https://user-images.githubusercontent.com/47092464/115019425-c6846280-9eeb-11eb-9f61-76cfbffd1b7d.png" /></kbd>